Meet VADANZ President Dr Sally Cockburn

 I would also like to see VAD awareness taught in medical schools.
 We just need to destigmatise VAD as part of healthcare.

-What else are you hoping to achieve in your time as Chair?
+What else are you hoping to achieve in your time as President?

 I’d like to tackle remuneration for VAD doctors, and getting it comprehensively covered by the MBS.
 We need to appreciate that while it’s a wonderful thing for doctors to do the work pro bono, they shouldn’t have to.
 If VAD is a legal healthcare option it should be remunerated like any other and we should have an item number.